AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/shape_coefficient.rst

 Shape Coefficient
 *****************

-Shape coefficient describe the behavior of the resulting force applied to a surface.
+Shape coefficient describe the behavior of the **resulting force applied to a surface**.

 For example, consider a rectangular surface composed by triangles.
 At each of its triangles' center, pressure signals are obtained.